hmrc/uknw-auth-checker-api-tests/README.md

 ### Format all

 This is a sbt command alias specific to this project.
-It will format of the code and build.sbt files.
+It will format the code and build.sbt files.

 > `sbt fmtAll`